New Bathroom Cost

 There are, however, some areas of your bathroom refurb that are much easier, safer and often rather fun for you to take on as a project of your own.

-The more popular DIY job to be done by amateurs is that of tiling, grouting and sealing the walls of a bathroom.
-It’s fairly simple to do, once the walls have been made flat and even with the wallboards, and is a very repetitive job, so once you have been shown what to do, you can soon speed up.
+The more popular DIY job to be done by amateurs is tiling, grouting and sealing the walls of a bathroom.
+It’s fairly simple to do once the walls have been made flat, even with the wallboards, and it is a very repetitive job, so once you have been shown what to do, you can soon speed up.

-I’m getting a whole new bathroom fitted.
-Should I get the floor and walls tiled before the rest of the bathroom is installed or will they likely get damaged by the fitters?
+I’m getting a new bathroom fitted.
+Should I get the floor and walls tiled first, or will they likely get damaged by the fitters?

 For the bathtub, it depends on the type.
 You have two options: install the bathtub before tiling or, if it's a freestanding bathtub with exposed legs, tile the floor and walls first, then install the bathtub."